July 26 – August 18, 2024

-In its fifth year, The St. Columcille Institute will be held for three weeks in the north of Ireland, in Donegal, from July 20 to August 12, 2018.
+In its sixth year, The St. Columcille Institute will be held for three weeks in the north of Ireland, in Donegal, from July 26 to August 18, 2019.
 The program will seek to strengthen the faith and deepen the understanding of young Catholic leaders through a thorough catechesis, ensuring that participants develop the ability both to evangelize and defend the Faith within secular society.
 Participants will also examine the patrimony of Western Christian Civilization through an in-depth study of history and literature.

 The Institute invites the youth* of both the United States and Ireland to experience an awareness of the spiritual depth of the Catholic culture of Ireland that has enriched and determined much of the history of Europe, the United States, and the world.
 With its Gaelic roots, Ireland remains the culturally dominant English-speaking Catholic civilization in the world.
 Bringing young people together from the United States and Ireland will occasion fruitful dialogue and an exchange of ideas and experiences, reawakening a love of our mutual heritage and energizing a determined hope for a revival of Christian faith and culture.

 *Participants must be at least 18 years old by the first day of the Institute.

 - The program seeks to strengthen the faith and deepen the understanding of young Catholic leaders through a thorough catechesis, ensuring that participants develop the ability both to evangelize and defend the Faith within secular society.
 The Institute responds to the exhortation of St. Peter, “To be always ready with a reason for the hope that is within you.”
 (1 Peter 3:15)

 - Secondly, the Institute examines the patrimony of Western Christian Civilization through an in-depth study of the early foundations of Christendom, highlighting the Irish contribution, with its deep Roman roots, and noting the successful evangelization of Europe through Ireland’s historically vibrant Christian culture.

 - Supplementing intellectual formation, in a bold effort to celebrate the Christian imagination, the Institute explores the fundamental truths of reality and the problems encountered in living the Faith by means of great works of literature and art.